OpenBracketsCH/defikarte.ch-app/README_en.md

 ## Contribute

-We are looking for motivated contributors that help us, to make the app better
+We are looking for motivated contributors that help us, to make the app better.
+Solve an issue, create an issue, write some new functions.

 ### Contributors